What to be aware of when having a skin piercing treatment

 We have no powers to do anything about the quality of art work in relation to a tattoo.
 If you're thinking of having a tattoo, do your homework.

 - a tattoo which costs you £10 can cost you hundreds to remove

 - there is an increased risk of infection if you go to someone who is unregistered

 If your tattoo or piercing starts to become infected, go to your GP first, before complaining to the premises you visited, or us.

-If you have concerns about illegal tattooists or piercers, please contact us.
+If you have concerns about illegal tattooists or piercers, please contact the Health and Safety team.